 Practices are also requiring their third-party patient engagement vendors to possess the HITRUST Certification, which combines extensive safeguards from HIPPA, COBIT, HITECH, PCI, and more.
 Vendors holding this certification are significantly less susceptible to facing ransomware attacks or data breaches.

-However, the telehealth sector still faces major issues like a potential digital health bubble and an uncertain regulatory future.
+However, the telehealth sector still faces major issues like the deceleration of digital health funding and an uncertain regulatory future.

 “There is going to be this gap, and there are some gaps where telehealth can’t replace the one-on-one, face-to-face interaction.
 That just really stands out when it comes to senior care, patients with Alzheimer’s and dementia.
 There’s no substitute.”